-3. Associate Professor, Research Scholar Track
+3. Appointment/Promotion to Associate Professor on the Research Scholar Track

 Appointment at, or promotion to, the rank of Associate Professor on the Research Scholar Track requires independent and productive research with clear evidence of extramural funding, typically as a principal investigator.
-Faculty whose research is primarily interdisciplinary or team research might not be first or senior author or principle investigator on a grant but they should demonstrate unique and significant contributions to the collaborative research efforts and their exact role in the collaboration should be clearly described In addition to meeting the qualifications for Assistant Professor, there should be a strong and continuing record of publication in peer-reviewed journals.
+Faculty whose research is primarily interdisciplinary or team research might not be first or senior author or principal investigator on a grant but they should demonstrate unique and significant contributions to the collaborative research efforts and their exact role in the collaboration should be clearly described.
+In addition to meeting the qualifications for Assistant Professor, there should be a strong and continuing record of publication in peer-reviewed journals.
 An Associate Professor on the Research Scholar Track should have achieved a national research reputation with a record of invited national lectures, seminars, and journal and/or grant reviews.
-Candidates for this rank must demonstrate a substantial record of high quality mentoring of postdoctoral fellows, junior research colleagues and/or students and demonstrate excellence in College of Medicine-Phoenix educational or service activities.
+Candidates for this rank must demonstrate a substantial record of high quality mentoring of postdoctoral fellows, junior research colleagues and/or students and demonstrate excellence in College of Medicine - Tucson educational or service activities.